Touch Mouse Mode, as it’s known in the Outlook world, allows you to scroll through your Outlook messages with your finger.

 Touch mode also allows you to operate just like mouse mode. the desktop version of Outlook on a laptop with a touchscreen.

 Difference between Touch and Mouse mode

-The functionality and features of both the Touch and Mouse mode are similar, but there are a few minor differences, you can use Touch and Mouse mode both by mouse, It might often face problems due to the spacing between the two options, that’s why spacing in touch mode helps a lot.
+The functionality and features of both the Touch and Mouse mode are similar, but there are a few minor differences, you can use Touch and Mouse mode both by mouse, but It might often face problems due to the spacing between the two options, that’s why spacing in touch mode helps a lot.

 The biggest difference is icon font size, which helps the user to click with the finger without the chance of hitting a neighbor key.